inspectit-docker/cmr/README.md

 ```

 ### Running a specific version of the CMR
 The image inspectit/cmr:latest always refers to the latest beta version of inspectIT.
-If you want the stable build (currently 1.5.x) or a specific version, please use the corresponding version tag instead of latest.
+If you want the stable build or a specific version, please use the corresponding version tag instead of latest.

 **Important:** The inspectIT agent version has to match _exactly_ the version of inspectIT CMR!
 A version check is implemented since 1.6.3.

 ### Volumes
 Several volumes are created to manage the storage.
 - Metric database: All metric data is currently stored in a database on the CMR.
-The folder *db* is the root folder for data storage.
+The folder */CMR/db* is the root folder for data storage.
 - Storages: inspectIT allows to persist invocation sequences in so-called storages.
-All storages are kept on the server in the folder *storage*
+All storages are kept on the server in the folder */CMR/storage*
-- Server Configuration: Configuration entries are stored below the folder *config*
+- Server Configuration: Configuration entries are stored below the folder */CMR/config*
-- Agent configurations: (not integrated yet) The central server stores the instrumentation and configuration for the agents.
-The folder *ci* is used as root folder.
+- Agent configurations: The central server stores the instrumentation and configuration for the agents.
+The folder */CMR/ci* is used as root folder.

 ## Checking log output
 Easiest way to check the log output is to use